Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | Require change management approval before release   | **Environments**  |

-### Question #65
+### Question #54 💩💩

 You have an Azure Pipelines pipeline named Pipeline1 and a user named User1.

 Pipeline1 contains a temporary final stage named final1.

-You need to ensure that User1 can delete final1 when testing is complete.
+**You need to ensure that User1 can delete final1 when testing is complete.**

 The solution must follow the principle of least privilege.

 At which level should you grant permissions to User1?